MacMillan-dev/FirstRepo/README.md

 # FirstRepo
-## Getting started
+## Hey there
-This is my first repository on Github
+My first repository on Github